Content discovery – how we did it in the Content Design Academy

 We are running our first 12-week Content Design Academy.
 We have a stellar group of people working on a project for Action Duchenne which helps children with muscular dystrophy and their families.

-Here the academy students share their learnings and experiences on what they’ve done during the discovery phase.
+Here the academy students share their learnings and experiences on working with data in discovery and identifying user needs.

 This is part 1 of a 2-part blog.